MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 ---
-title: "Merge | MicrosoftDocs"
+title: "Merge process to unify data in Dynamics 365 Customer Insights | Microsoft Docs"
-description:
-ms.date: 10/24/2019
-ms.service: dynamics-365-ai
-ms.topic: "get-started-article"
+description: Learn about the merge phase in the data unification process of Dynamics 365 Customer Insights ms.date: 11/25/2019 ms.service: dynamics-365-ai ms.topic: "get-started-article"
 applies_to: